tmmuniz/cloud-security-automation/README.md

 ---

-## Security Practices Implemented
+## Main Security Practices Implemented

 - Infrastructure lifecycle fully automated and auditable
+- Shift-left security/governance and continuous validation approaches
 - Elimination of long-lived credentials or keys
-- Least privilege and Segregation of Duties
+- Least privilege, least exposure and Segregation of Duties
-- Shift-left security and Continuous validation approaches
 - Centralized logging and traceability of actions

 ---